bbeare22/sterile-processing-tracker/README.md

 1. Login with demo user (or register)

    - Use the seeded demo data or register/login with your own account.

+   - Note: when logged out, only the **Dashboard** is visible.

+   - To access Machines, Maintenance, Cycles, or Detail pages, you must sign in.

 2. Dashboard: see KPIs + Today’s Sterilizer Cycles + Recent Maintenance